Kirari04/videocms-docs/docs/guide/get-started.md

 ## Start Sharing Videos

-You can now navigate to the [Video Page](http://127.0.0.1/my/videos) and start uploading your first clip by pressing **start upload**.
+You can now navigate to the Video Page at `https://player.example.com/my/videos` and start uploading your first clip by pressing **start upload**.

 ![Upload Example](./assets/upload_example.png)